Skip to content

 line equation and machinelearning

-Equation of a Line: From Geometry to Machine Learning
+Equation of a Line(part 1): From Geometry to Machine Learning

 The equation of a straight line is something we’ve known for so long that we often take it for granted.
 But let’s dust it off and give it a fresh look.
 Don’t worry, this won’t feel like a boring math class.
 Think of it as an immersive little adventure (though yes, a pinch of resilience will help!).